-As the largest membership organisation in the UK representing the everyday music maker, we are supporting lawyer and community musician Ralph Riddough’s Change the Tune campaign to clarify the lawfulness of fees for musical instrument tuition in Scottish state schools.
-The campaign has met an initial crowdfunded target of £15,000, enabling it to instruct solicitors to begin the legal work of exploring a judicial review.
-However, the campaign still needs support for the ongoing legal costs, with a stretch target set at £50K.
+As the largest membership organisation in the UK representing the everyday music maker, we have been supporting lawyer and community musician Ralph Riddough’s Change the Tune campaign to clarify the lawfulness of fees for musical instrument tuition in Scottish state schools.

-Case owner Ralph believes that, by charging for music tuition in schools, not only are children being priced out of an aspect of their education, but that councils are inadvertently breaking Scottish law which states that no fees should be charged for education.
+Ralph Riddiough believes that, by charging for music tuition in schools, not only are children being priced out of an aspect of their education, but that councils are inadvertently breaking Scottish law which states that no fees should be charged for education.

 As Ralph explains:

 “Section 3 of the Education (Scotland) Act 1980 states that local authorities shall not charge fees for the provision of education.
 It is my belief that Instrumental Music Services (IMSs) which teach children to play musical instruments within a school setting, are indeed education, a view which was confirmed by the report of the Scottish Parliament's Education and Skills Committee issued in January 2019.
 As such, I am seeking to clarify, through the courts, that it is unlawful for local authorities to charge fees for the provision of this music education.”

 Making Music believe that music is of as equal value as sport or science in a rounded education, and provides important long-term personal and societal benefits.
 We believe that every child should have the opportunity to learn a musical instrument, and that the only way for that opportunity to be truly equitable is if it is free to all and provided within regular school hours where there are fewest barriers to access, and as such put our name to the campaign.